fieldtrip/website/tutorial/ica_artifact_cleaning.md

 ### ICA decomposition

 We use **[ft_componentanalysis](/reference/ft_componentanalysis)** for the ICA decomposition.
 It has many options, and supports different methods for decomposing the data, including PCA and different ICA algorithms.
-Here we will be using the Extended Infomax alrorithm using the `runica` method from EEGLAB.
+Here we will be using the Extended Infomax algorithm using the `runica` method from EEGLAB.
 You do not have to have EEGLAB installed for this, the required functions are included in the `fieldtrip/external` directory.

 {% include markup/success %}
 There are other ICA algorithms that you can consider.
-For example, the `fastica` algorithm is fast and does not need to do a complete decompositon of the data; it can also identify a few components only.
+For example, the `fastica` algorithm is fast and does not need to do a complete decomposition of the data; it can also identify a few components only.
 The components that fastica identifies first are the components with the largest variance, these are often the artifacts.
 The `amica` algorithm is among the best algorithms for identifying biophysically plausible ICA components.
 It results in components that are _more_ independent than `runica`.

 The paper Delorme et al. [Independent EEG sources are dipolar.](https://doi.org/10.1371/journal.pone.0030135) PLoS One (2012) compares many ICA algorithms and concludes that more independent components are also more dipolar, which is compatible with an interpretation of many maximally independent EEG components as being volume-conducted projections of partially-synchronous local cortical field activity within single compact cortical domains.

-Another strategy for component analysis that is not completely blind is "denoising source separation" or `dss`, a method in which specific explicit features are maximized duting the ICA decomposition.
+Another strategy for component analysis that is not completely blind is "denoising source separation" or `dss`, a method in which specific explicit features are maximized during the ICA decomposition.
 If you know how your EOG or ECG artifacts look like in advance, you can use `dss` to capitalize on that and efficiently clean the data.
 {% include markup/end %}

 To perform the ICA decomposition, you can use the following code.
 Here we use a PCA reduction of the data prior to the decomposition to speed up the processing for the purpose of this tutorial.
 Note that the PCA reduction can negatively affect the quality of the decomposition, so in general it is better to have some more patience when the computation runs through.